 Go to: Settings > Device Maintenance > Storage

 Please note: On some Android phones, instead of “Device Maintenance” it may say “Device Care.”

-You should see a “Free up space” button there.
-Once you tap it, your phone will begin freeing up more space immediately.
+You should see a button that says “Free up space” or “Free up storage space.”
+Once you tap it, your phone will begin the process of creating more storage.

 The way it does this is by deleting files that you have already backed up.
 Here’s how that screen looks:

 If your phone doesn’t have a screen that says “Free up space,” it will say “Clean now.”
 To get there, go to Settings > Device Maintenance > Storage.

 On the Storage page, you’ll see how many GBs you could free up based on how many files you have backed up on your phone.

 When you press “Clean now,” look for the checkmark in a blue circle (see image below).

 Once your phone is cleaned, the device will show you just how much space you freed up and how much you have left.
 Among the other metrics you’ll see are: